 Give it a good mix.
 Taste and add more salt or pepper if needed.
 Or, if you want a bit of heat add 1/8 teaspoon red pepper flakes.

 We like to serve these with just about anything.
-Chicken, steak, pot roast (all of which we made this past weekend!).
+Chicken, steak, the best pot roast recipe (all of which we made this past weekend!).